resbaz/nectar-cloud-lessons/Planning/lesson_I.md

 To find and map the parts of the dashboard to  their respective OpenStack components.
 Done as a guided tour of the dashboard, rather like a tour guide would do...

-##Covers
+## Covers

-All OpenStack Components, Horizon, esp.
-Keystone and the AAF & Allocations
+All OpenStack Components, Horizon, the AAF & Allocations

 ##Concepts